 - Form the mixture into 9 - 9 oz balls.
 Place the meatballs onto a parchment-lined baking sheet and bake in the preheated oven for 25-30 minutes, until a crust forms on the outside of the meatball.

 - Cook your pasta while the meatballs are finishing cooking.
-They are done when a thermometer inserted in the middle reads 150 degrees.
+They are done when a thermometer inserted in the middle reads 150˚F.

 - Serve meatballs over the past with a generous spoon of sauce.
-Top with parmesan and parsley and enjoy.
+Top with parmesan and basil or parsley and enjoy.

 Notes